AguaClara/Dissolved-Gas/Research Reports/Report_Spring2019_DissolvedGas.md

 **Setting up the Dissolved Oxygen Probes**
 1. Configure the dissolved oxygen probe as directed by the procedure laid out in the [Environmental Engineering Lab Textbook](https://monroews.github.io/EnvEngLabTextbook/ProCoDA/ProCoDA.html#heading-procoda-dissolved-oxygen), under ProCoDA, Dissolved Oxygen, beginning with the line "Dissolved oxygen diffuses".

-Note: Make sure that there are no bubbles present in the membrane of the DO Probe, as this will negatively impact the DO readings.
+Note: Make sure that there are no bubbles present on the membrane of the DO probe, as this will negatively impact the DO readings.

 **Optional Precaution**
 1. Obtain a hammer.
 If the fluidized bed does not fluidize, but instead begins to travel up the reactor as a single unit, use the hammer to tap against the PVC pipe and disperse the sand bed as necessary.